 UNIVERSITY OF WISCONSIN River Falls

-The project, which began in 1967 by Professor Emeritus Conrad De Jong, is the longest standing program of its kind in the United States, putting a national spotlight on the UWRF Music Department.
+The Commissioned Composer Project, begun in 1967 by Professor Emeritus Conrad De Jong, is the longest standing program of its kind in the United States, putting a national spotlight on the UW-River Falls Music Department.
 Each year, student members of the Commissioned Composer Project select and commission a composer to write a piece of music for the student body, and arranges for that composer to come to the campus in the spring to interact with the students and take part in the premiere performance of that work.

 Conrad De Jong is a highly acclaimed and accomplished composer of international renown.
 He has 30 published commissions to his credit and, since 1970, has received annual awards from the American Society of Composers, Authors and Publishers.
 In 1980, he was a featured composer at New Music America.
 His music has been performed at the Kennedy Center in Washington D.C., Town Hall in New York City, and on the Today Show.
 Internationally, his works have been performed in Canada, South America, Europe, Australia and Japan.
 One of his numerous commissions, Variations on the Spanish LaFolia, has been recorded by the Dorian Wind Quintet on its Summit Records CD, American Premiers.